devale/AOC2020/README.md

 found a solution using bruteforce (per definition, as the Van Eck's number sequence does not repeat)

 ## Day 16: Ticket Translation
+a lot of parsing was quite ok to do.
+The harder parts were about deducting which positions a value could be.
+This was similar to deductive reasoning in sudoku puzzles.
+If there is 1 option for one value, then remove that option from other value's possibilities!
+In part 2 i thought about saving ranges as actual range objects, as the check can be done as a simple 'if value in range() object' .